saleor/saleor-docs/docs/guides/payments.md

 A client token is a signed data blob that includes configuration and authorization information required by the payment gateway.

-These should not be reused; a new client token should be generated for each payment request.
+Client tokens should not be reused; a new client token should be generated for each payment request.

 #### Example